La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ki'u
 : modal term: because (due to explanation …)

-The difference between motivation and justification is not always clear, but we can say that justification involves some rule or standard while motivation does not require it.
+The difference between motivation and justification is not always clear, but we can say that justification involves some rule or standard, while motivation does not require it.
 Compare:

 > **le ctuca pu plicru la .ben. le jemna ki'u le nu by. pu zabna gunka**
-> _The teacher gave Ben the gem as a present motivated by his work nice._
+> _The teacher gave Ben the gem as a present, motivated by his nice work._

-This says only that Ben's hard work motivated the teacher to give him the gem whereas with **ki'u** we might imply that it is the custom for teachers to give gems as a reward for good work.
+This says only that Ben's hard work motivated the teacher to give him the gem, whereas with **ki'u**, we might imply that it is the custom for teachers to give gems as a reward for good work.

-Note: Don't get **ki'u** mixed up with **ku'i** which means _but, however_.
+Note: Don't get **ki'u** mixed up with **ku'i**, which means _but, however_.

 **ki'u** appeals to more general considerations than **mu'i**, but it still deals with human standards, not logical laws.
-Only a very naive student would believe that if a student is given a gem, it must logically imply that that student has worked nice.
+Only a very naive student would believe that if a student is given a gem, it must logically imply that the student has worked nicely.

-In the case **ni'i ma nicte**, however, the fact that the Sun isn't shining it is night logically entails that the Sun isn't shining.
-Here we can confidently use **ni'i**.
+In the case of **ni'i ma nicte**, however, the fact that the Sun isn't shining at night logically entails that the Sun isn't shining.
+Here, we can confidently use **ni'i**.

 ### ‘_So … that_’